 CaCO3 + 2 HC2H3O2 → Ca(C2H3O2)2 + H2O + CO2

 Egg Shell + Vinegar → Foam Floaties + Liquid Water + Carbon Dioxide Bubbles

-The dye travels through the membrane into the egg white, but a special membrane around the yolk stops the dye from traveling into the yolk.
-A great visual for permeability and osmosis.
+The food dye travels through the membrane into the egg white (this is part of the osmosis process we discussed that also caused the egg to grow), but a special membrane around the yolk stops the dye from traveling into the yolk.
+This is a great visual for permeability and osmosis.

 But closer inspection shows that some very special parts of our egg have taken in quite a lot of the dye.
 The chalaza, stringy bits on either side of the yolk that help to hold it in place, and the blastodisc, a circle in the middle of the yolk, this is where the sperm enters to fertilize the egg and is the nucleus of the egg (just like a cell!).

 Dying the egg makes it much easier to see all these parts of the egg compared to when we just cracked open a raw egg.
 Now kids can see the cells and structures more clearly.

 This is such a fun experiment, why not take it further with some scientific investigative studies?
 Answer questions like:

 What happens if you let the eggs soak in vinegar for a week instead of only 2 days?
 Compare the differences.